avolve-dao/avolve/docs/guides/user-guide.md

 ### Common Questions

 **Q: What happens if I miss a daily challenge?**
-A: If you miss a daily challenge, your streak for that specific token will reset.
+A: If you miss a day, your streak for that specific token will reset.
 However, your streaks for other tokens remain unaffected.
 Your longest streak is still recorded in your profile statistics.

 **Q: How exactly does the Tesla 3-6-9 bonus system work?**
 A: The Tesla 3-6-9 system provides increasing rewards as your streak grows: